yuxuanxc/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TrackPad` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a tourist attraction**
+**Use case: UC01 - Add a tourist attraction**

 **MSS**

-1. User requests to add a tourist attraction
+1. User requests to add a tourist attraction.
+2. User provides the fields of the tourist attraction to be added.
-2. TrackPad adds the tourist attraction
+3. TrackPad adds the tourist attraction and shows a success message.

    Use case ends.

 **Extensions**

 * 2a.
-The given format for tourist attraction is invalid.
+A field provided for the tourist attraction is invalid.

     * 2a1.
 TrackPad shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

+* 2b.
+The tourist attraction to be added already exists in the list of attractions.

+    * 2b1.
+TrackPad shows an error message.

+      Use case ends.

-**Use case: Delete a tourist attraction**
+**Use case: UC02 - Edit a tourist attraction**

 **MSS**

-1. User requests to list tourist attractions
+1. User requests to edit a tourist attraction.
-2. TrackPad shows a list of tourist attractions
+2. User provides the index of the tourist attraction to be edited.
-3. User requests to delete a specific tourist attraction in the list
+3. User provides the fields of the tourist attraction to be edited.
-4. TrackPad deletes the tourist attraction
+4. TrackPad edits the fields and shows a success message.

    Use case ends.

 **Extensions**

 * 2a.
-The list is empty.

-  Use case ends.

-* 2b.
-The format is invalid.
+The index provided does not exist in the attractions list.

+    * 2a1.
+TrackPad shows an error message.

-  Use case ends.
+      Use case resumes at step 2.

 * 3a.
-The given index is invalid.
+The new field provided for the tourist attraction is invalid.

     * 3a1.
 TrackPad shows an error message.

-      Use case resumes at step 2.
+      Use case resumes as step 3.

+* 3b.
+The new field provided for the tourist attraction is the same as the current one.

+    * 3b1.
+TrackPad shows an error message.

+      Use case ends.

-**Use case: Find a tourist attraction**
+**Use case: UC03 - Delete a tourist attraction**

 **MSS**

-1. User requests to find a tourist attraction
+1. User requests to delete a tourist attraction.
-2. TrackPad shows a list of tourist attractions matching the keyword entered
+2. User provides the index of the tourist attraction to be deleted.
+3. TrackPad deletes the tourist attraction and shows a success message.

    Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The index provided does not exist in the attractions list.

+    * 2a1.
+TrackPad shows an error message.

+      Use case resumes at step 2.

+**Use case: UC05 - Find a tourist attraction**

+**MSS**

+1. User requests to find a tourist attraction.
+2. User provides the keyword he is looking for.
+3. TrackPad shows a list of all the tourist attractions that match the keyword.

    Use case ends.

+**Extensions**

 * 3a.
-The given keyword is not found.
+There are no tourist attractions that matches the keyword.

     * 3a1.
-TrackPad shows an error.
+TrackPad shows an empty list of attractions.

       Use case ends.

 **Use case: List all tourist attractions**